Juventus win amid storm over disallowed Catania goal

-MILAN Serie A leaders Juventus enjoyed a huge let off on their way to a 1-0 victory at 10-man Catania after the Sicilians appeared to have a legitimate goal wrongly disallowed on Sunday.
+MILAN Serie A leaders Juventus enjoyed a huge letoff on their way to a 1-0 victory at Catania after the Sicilians appeared to have a legitimate goal wrongly disallowed on Sunday.

 Midfielder Arturo Vidal scored the winner in the second half but, to add to the controversy, Juventus striker Nicklas Bendtner appeared to be fractionally offside when he had a shot saved in the move leading to the goal.

-AS Roma, who last week came from two goals down to win 4-2 at Genoa, this time did the opposite as they squandered a two-goal lead at home to Udinese and lost 3-2.

-Zdenenk Zeman's wildly unpredictable side also lost 3-2 at home to Bologna earlier in the season after leading 2-0.
+To add to their woes, Catania finished with 10 men after Giovanni Marchese was sent off for two bookable offences including a very harsh first yellow card for a routine foul.

-Titleholders Juventus have 25 points from a possible 27 after extending their unbeaten Serie A record to 48 games, a run which began at the end of the season before last.
+The win left Juventus with 25 points from a possible 27 and extended their unbeaten Serie A record to 48 games, a run which began at the end of the season before last.

-Napoli are three points behind in second place after Marek Hamsik gave them a 1-0 win at home to Chievo while Inter are a further point back in third place following their 3-1 win at Bologna.

-Andrea Ranocchia, Diego Milito and Esteban Cambiasso shared the goals as Inter chalked up their seventh consecutive win in all competitions.

-Catania will feel enormously hard done by after having a 26th minute goal disallowed at a point when they were dominating Juventus.
+Catania will feel enormously hard done by after having a 26th minute goal disallowed at a point when they were dominating the match.

 Giovanne Marchese's cross was headed on to the post by Nicolas Spolli and Gonzalo Bergessio easily snapped up the rebound with no hint of offside or foul play by the home attack.